Intro to libipuz

 cell.set_style (style, None)

-# Update the numbering of the grid and create clues to match
+# Update the numbering of the grid and create blank clues to match the numbers

 c.fix_numbering ()